ryanholbrook/kaggle-learn/tutorial-1-first-model.md

     name: python3
 ---

-In this micro-course, you'll learn about modeling *time series*.
-Time series are common and important.
-Many Kaggle competitions have used time series.
+# Welcom to Time Series! #

+In this micro-course you'll learn an invaluble skill: how to predict the future!

 ![Image](https://image)